coldmanck/zero-shot-indoor-localization-release/README.md

-# zero-shot-indoor-localization
+# Zero-Shot Indoor Localization
-Official code & model release of the paper **Zero-Shot Multi-View Indoor Localization via Graph Location Networks** (accepted at ACM MM 2020).
+The official evaluation code of the paper **Zero-Shot Multi-View Indoor Localization via Graph Location Networks** (accepted at ACM MM 2020).
 This repo also includes two datasets (ICUBE & WCP) used in the paper and useful code snippets for reading datasets.

 <img src="figs/intro.jpg" width="320"> <img src="figs/zero-shot-indoor-localization.jpg" width="800">